 LiveBench

-LiveBench takes a different approach to keeping knowledge benchmarks fresh: it releases new questions monthly, drawn from recent news and newly published papers.
-Because questions are always fresh, models cannot have memorized the answers during training.
+LiveBench takes a different approach to keeping knowledge benchmarks fresh: it releases new questions monthly, drawn from recent math competitions, research papers, etc. Because questions are always fresh, models cannot have memorized the answers during training.
+It contains 18 tasks in 6 categories: math, coding, reasoning, language, instruction following, and data analysis.

 Mathematics & Logical Reasoning